-- Name some existing sectors in wetlands and biodiversity conservation: - (i) In the Nile basin countries - (ii) In your country - What are the goals of the various sectors and what has promoted and hindered their activities? - In groups draw a plan of how you would strengthen inter-sectoral linkages in your country.
+- Name some existing networks in wetlands and biodiversity conservation: - (i) In the Nile basin countries - (ii) In your country - What are the goals of these networks and what has promoted and hindered their activities? - In groups draw a plan of how you would establish a network, spelling out how you would convince people to join the network.